 Things to Know About Travel to Zaragoza

-- Tarragona to Zaragoza is a mere 1 hour and 30 minutes journey on the train, landing you right between Madrid and Barcelona.
+Tarragona to Zaragoza is one hour and 30-minute journey on the train, landing you right between Madrid and Barcelona.
 Zaragoza is 90 minutes from Madrid by train and just under two hours from Barcelona.